Rachel Summers: Phoenix Force

 When Rachel was bonded to the cosmic entity known as the Phoenix Force, she demonstrated heightened psi-powers, the ability to manipulate energy and life-forces, and limited cosmic awareness.
 Rachel's connection to the Phoenix power was lost in the distant future and did not return with her when she traveled back to the early 21st century (present) of Earth-616 (Marvel's mainstream universe).

 Most recently, Marvel Girl absorbed a residual echo of the Phoenix Force left in the sword of a previous host, a Shi'ar named Rook'shir.
 It was revealed that this energy source was a less powerful (but easier to wield) form of the Phoenix Force.
 The echo was powerful enough to allow Rachel to survive in and fly through the vacuum of space without the need for additional protection, as well as being able to hold her own in combat against the tremendous physical power of Gladiator.
 These demonstrations were short lived, however, due to its disappearance, which Rachel attributes to Jean Grey.
-She now exhibits her standard power levels.
+She now exhibits her standard power levels, however she has later shown the ability to manipulate Phoenix Fire from the Multiverse.